draggeta/AzureLab/ex5/README_EN.md

 Log in to the SD-WAN appliance (from the management server) and type `sudo vtysh` into the terminal.
 This places you in [Free Range Routing](https://frrouting.org/)'s CLI.
 It's a Cisco Like Interface.

 The `route server` has two IP addresses (see the `Overview` tab) that have to be used as BGP peers.
-Each individual NVA peer must set up [Widentical peerings](https://learn.microsoft.com/en-us/azure/route-server/troubleshoot-route-server#the-bgp-peering-between-my-nva-and-azure-route-server-is-up-i-can-see-routes-exchanged-correctly-between-them-why-arent-the-nva-routes-in-the-effective-routing-table-of-my-vm) to each of the route server IPs.
+Each individual NVA peer must set up [identical peerings](https://learn.microsoft.com/en-us/azure/route-server/troubleshoot-route-server#the-bgp-peering-between-my-nva-and-azure-route-server-is-up-i-can-see-routes-exchanged-correctly-between-them-why-arent-the-nva-routes-in-the-effective-routing-table-of-my-vm) to each of the route server IPs.

 Paste the below command block into the FRR CLI (after changing the `route server` IP addresses and the SD-WAN NVA's default gateway: